thycotic/privman-docs/admin/config-feeds/index.md

 * Update: This option is shown when the configuration feed has previously been installed on the Privilege Manager instance and an update to the configuration feed is available.

 ![expand all](images/expand-all.png "Expanded Configuration Feeds indicating installation/update options")

+>**Note**: If items from a configuration feed are used and have been customized, any reinstallation or update will overwrite those customizations.
+Always rename modified items or save a copy to provide accidental overwriting.